netblue30/firejail/README.md

 ## File transfers
 `````
-FILE TRANSFERS
+FILE TRANSFER
        These features allow the user to inspect the file system  container  of
        an  existing  sandbox and transfer files from the container to the host
        file system.

        --get=name filename
-              Retrieve the container file filename and store it on the host in
+              Retrieve the container file and store it on the host in the cur‐
-              the  current working directory.
-The container is spececified by
+              rent  working  directory.
+The container is spececified by name
-              name (--name option).
+              (--name option).
 Full path is needed for filename.

        --get=pid filename
-              Retrieve the container file filename and store it on the host in
+              Retrieve the container file and store it on the host in the cur‐
-              the  current working directory.
-The container is spececified by
+              rent working directory.
+The container is spececified by process
-              process ID.
+              ID.
 Full path is needed for filename.

        --ls=name dir_or_filename
               List container files.
 The  container  is  spececified  by  name